 New name for the conservation area

 Feedback received from the community in recent years has suggested that the name Yellingbo Conservation Area is confusing and does not reflect the true extent of the conservation area.
-In responding to this feedback, DELWP consulted with Traditional Owners, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, to find a new name for the conservation area.
+In response to this feedback, DEECA consulted with Traditional Owners, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, to find a new name for the conservation area.
 The name chosen was ‘Liwik Barring’, meaning ‘Ancestors Trail’.
-The conservation area will therefore be named the Liwik Barring Landscape Conservation Area.
+The conservation area's name is officially Liwik Barring Landscape Conservation Area.

 This isn’t your typical conservation area